 Restricted Party Screening watch lists—more than just terrorists and money launderers

 Entering into the process of Restricted Party Screening for the first time, one might think that government watch lists are full of criminals, tyrannical dictators, and terrorists.
-They include those, yes, but also individuals, organizations and companies less dramatic in nature.
+They include those, yes, but also individuals, organizations, and companies less dramatic in nature.

-Individuals and companies can find themselves on restricted, denied or sanctioned party lists because they have previously committed violations, usually with knowledge of the criminality of their actions.
+Individuals and companies can find themselves on restricted, denied, or sanctioned party lists because they have previously committed violations, usually with knowledge of the criminality of their actions.
 Perhaps they smuggled controlled goods, or intentionally ignored restricted or denied stakeholders involved in the transaction.
-Or perhaps they ended up on an industry-specific list—a sanctioned medical professionals list, for example—that are not necessarily relevant to trade restrictions in the general sense.
+Or perhaps they ended up on an industry-specific list—a sanctioned medical professionals list, for example—that is not necessarily relevant to trade restrictions in the general sense.

 Yes, terrorists really do use their real names

-Often, there’s a misconception that restricted parties will always mask their names or identities in order to receive shipments or business—rendering restricted party screening less effective.
+Often, there’s a misconception that restricted parties will always mask their names or identities in order to receive shipments or business, rendering restricted party screening less effective.
 Many of these parties do try to hide their identity, though often they simply use their real names.
 Criminal elements aren’t always as clever as they think they are, and watch lists include aliases whenever known.

 You may think that someone using the name of Al-Qaeda, for example, would surely be a prank—some kid entering an order into an eCommerce system for fun.
 But a story from a major software provider tells otherwise.

 Of the tens of thousands of online requests they receive for the personal version of their software, it’s not uncommon to see orders come in from actual names of actual terrorist organizations.
 Potential prank pulling aside, when they conducted further research into the IP addresses associated with the orders, they quite often discovered that the location indicated a high likelihood of it being the actual party, or an associated party, in question.
 These were often immediately followed by requests from repeated false names after the initial transaction was denied.
-These were also denied, due to IP and country restrictions put in place by the software provider in their download process.
+These were also denied due to IP and country restrictions put in place by the software provider in their download process.
 Through the robust compliance checks in place, the company averted what could have been a potential export violation in the making.

 Fake names for universities

 Another example of name fraud comes from the realm of higher education.
-In this case, an attempt was made by an apparent “educational institution” from another country to send a delegation to tour a US research facility.
-In this particular case, the attempt was foiled because, despite having created a false organization from which the visitors purported to represent, several of the individuals were on restricted party lists when screened.
+In this case, an attempt was made by an apparent “educational institution” from another country to send a delegation to tour a U.S. research facility.
+In this particular case, the attempt was foiled because, despite having created a false organization which the visitors purported to represent, several of the individuals visiting were on restricted party lists when screened.